 The thing about humans making choices is that we are so bad at it.
 We think we know everything, but we so don’t.
 Only God does.
 Only God has all the knowledge.
 He knows a whole lot that we don’t know and will probably never know.
-That is why almost as important as knowing what you know is knowing what we don’t know.
-That is, not actually knowing the facts of what we don’t know, but realizing that we don’t know these things.
+That is why almost as important as knowing what you know is knowing what you don’t know.
+That is, not actually knowing the facts of what you don’t know, but realizing that you don’t know these things.
 No human being has ever, ever had all the humanly knowable knowledge, much less the unknowable knowledge.
 As much as some may believe they can achieve such, we simply don’t have all of God’s complete knowledge and wisdom, and that has always put us at risk of making bad choices, choices that have so often led to our own catastrophes.

 …almost as important as knowing what we know is knowing what we don’t know.